-Solitude: Quieting the Overactive Mind Slowing the thoughts; Finding Peace BY: Troy Murphy |November 2016
+Solitude: Quieting the Overactive Mind

-Thoughts aren’t simply turned off when we need a mental break, escaping disrupting thoughts requires skill and practice.
-We invite solitude through practices such as meditation, Tai-Chi or Yoga.
-Some find solitude through controlled reflection, religious practices, music or communing with nature.
-All these practices must be invited.
-Long absences of solitude, indulging in an overactive mind, make new excursions of peace disquieting, even discomforting.
-Feelings previously ignored surface during quietness.
+Thoughts aren’t simply turned off on command when we need a break.
+Escaping disrupting thoughts requires skill and practice.
+We invite solitude through practices like meditation, prayer, Tai-Chi and Yoga.
+Many people enjoy solitude through controlled reflection, religious practices, music or nature.
+The possibilities are many.
+Most rejuvenating practices must be invited through intentional scheduling.
+Long absences of solitude, indulging in the overactive mind, make excursions into peace disquieting (see article Quieting the mind).
+Feelings previously ignored with distractions of business often surface during quietness.
 When Habitual thoughts disappear, raw feelings are exposed.

-Moments of solitude, with the rich rewards, are often feared.
-Mindless clicking of facebook, blankly watching television or a barrage of text messages effectively disrupts quietness, burying the awful feelings we wish to avoid.
-Any mental noise provides sufficient distraction.
-But demons need to be faced, challenged and freed.
-Like many things in life, if we want the benefits of solitude, we must actively structure quietness into our busy schedules.
-In the dark quiet corners of our minds, away from thinking, away from distraction, we find the secrets of life, the secrets that bring the richness we seek.
+Our demons must be faced to grow.
+Confining our life to a narrow existence protected with limiting adaptations prevents the richness of the wondrous world of the feeling existence of a conscious mind.
+We can challenge the fears and be freed.
+Like many things in life, if we want the benefits of solitude, we must structure quietness into our busy schedules.
+In the dark corners of our minds, away from thinking, away from distraction, we find the secrets of life, the secrets that bring the richness we seek.